Weekly Recap: 13 Consumer Press Releases You Need to See

 News provided byPR Newswire

-A roundup of the most newsworthy consumer and retail announcements from PR Newswire this week, including Target's collection with Woolrich, Wing Wednesday at Pizza Hut and Saks Fifth Avenue's holiday campaign.
+A roundup of the most newsworthy consumer and retail announcements from PR Newswire this week, including Crayola's first Global Color Vote, GloRilla's Fire-and-Ice SHEIN collection and the return of Sharpie's Extra Fine Permanent Marker.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.